FrostbiteNg/fasttext_sw/README.md

 # fasttext_sw
-fasttext with skip window in supervised task
+fasttext with skip window in classification(supervised) task